MRKWP/df-wc-restrict-content-divi-module/README.md

 It’s invaluable to get fantastic content showing to your paying members.

 > Note: Headsup!
-We have moved on other things & in spirit of GPL2 & WordPress ecosystem we have released the source code.
+We have moved on to other things & in spirit of GPL2 & WordPress ecosystem we have released the source code.
 We won't be developing or support this plugin.

 ## The Shortcode Functionality